Formerly known as the AIDS Council of NSW, ACON is a health promotion organisation specialising in HIV prevention, HIV support and LGBTI health.

 Transgender, trans and gender diverse

 Three umbrella terms to describe people whose gender identity does not match the sex they were assigned at birth.
 Trans people may be male or female, or identify as non-binary, a different gender or no gender at all.

 The action or process by which something is transmitted.
 In regards to HIV, this refers to the method HIV is passed on to a person.

-A combination of two drugs, commonly used for pre-exposure prophylaxis (see also PrEP) as well as for treatment of HIV (see also ART).
+A brand name consisting of a combination of two drugs, commonly used for pre-exposure prophylaxis (see also PrEP) as well as for treatment of HIV (see also ART).

 Undetectable viral load.
 When someone living with HIV takes treatment they can lower their viral load to be 'undetectable'.
 This provides health benefits for the individual as well as prevents onwards transmission.

 A term used to describe the amount of HIV in someone's blood.
 The higher the viral load, the more HIV present.

 When HIV treatment reduces a person's viral load to an undetectable level.
 See also UVL.